-- 1. Yaw rotate around y-axis
+- 1. Rotate around y-axis

-- 2. Pitch rotate around (rotated) x-axis
+- 2. Rotate around (rotated) z-axis

-- 3. Roll rotate around (rotated) y-axis
+- 3. Rotate around (rotated) y-axis

 Gimbal Lock

 When all three gimbals are lined up (in the same plane), the system can only move in two dimensions from this configuration, not three, and is in gimbal lock.